close

 VueVue component library

-• Storybook is available for web targeted templates (React, Vue), it will be adapted based on the template's selection.
+• Storybook is available for web targeted templates (React, Vue), used for component development and preview.

 ◆ Select additional tools (Use <space> to select, <enter> to continue)